-The following section (Section 10) of the report provides data on unequivalised household income in 2017 after tax, social security contributions and an imputed housing cost have been deducted.
+Section 10 provides data on unequivalised household income in 2018 after tax, social security contributions and an imputed housing cost have been deducted.
 Housing costs referred to here and throughout the rest of the report mean mortgage and rent costs.
 The income remaining after these deductions broadly indicates the amount of money left to buy goods and services, often termed disposable income.